 The existing obligations for account monitoring and ongoing CDD require businesses to review "account activity and transaction behaviour".
 For DNFBPs, transactions (as defined) may only be a small part of the activities within a business relationship with its customer, and in some circumstances, there may not be any financial transactions at all.
-In these circumstances, it is currently unclear when a DNFBP is required to undertake monitoring of the non-transactionbased activities of their customers, if at all.
+In these circumstances, it is currently unclear when a DNFBP is required to undertake monitoring of the non-transaction-based activities of their customers, if at all.
 We can issue regulations requiring businesses to review any activities provided to the customer as part of ongoing CDD and account monitoring.
 This would ensure that DNFBPs have clear obligations which are equivalent to obligations for financial institutions.

 - 4.66.
 If you are a DNFBP, how do you currently approach your ongoing CDD and account monitoring obligations where there are few or no financial transactions? - 4.67.
 Should we issue regulations to require businesses to review activities provided to the customer as well as account activity and transaction behaviour?
-What reviews would you consider to be appropriate? - 4.68.
-What would be the impact on your compliance costs if we issued regulations to make this change?
+What reviews would you consider to be appropriate?